dustinpfister/blog_posts/_posts/canvas-example-grid-defense.md

 layout: post
 categories: canvas
 id: 572
-updated: 2019-11-27 14:13:54
+updated: 2019-11-27 17:02:38
-version: 1.1
+version: 1.2
 ---

-Time for another canvas example post to help me keep on track with the reasons why I started getting into javaScript to begin with, which is doing things that are fun, or at least interesting.
+Time for another [canvas example](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) post to help me keep on track with the reasons why I started getting into javaScript to begin with, which is doing things that are fun, or at least interesting.

 <!-- more -->